 - The product information file should also contain product labelling

 - Part A: Cosmetic product safety information

-The most important and most extensive part of the cosmetics product information file is the cosmetic product safety report (CPSR), which contains all the information, specifications and tests relating to the raw materials, finished product, packaging, etc. Based on these, the safety and the compliance of the cosmetic product with the EU cosmetics regulation can be proven.
+The most important and most extensive part of the cosmetics product information file is the cosmetic product safety report (CPSR), which contains all the information, specifications and tests relating to the raw materials, finished product, packaging, etc. Based on these, the safety and the compliance of the cosmetic product with the EU/UK cosmetics regulation can be proven.

 CE.WAY SERVICES RELATED TO THE PRODUCT INFORMATION FILE

 CE.way can offer various services related to the preparation of the product information file.
 We can offer consultancy on: the product information file content, reviewing or compiling the cosmetics product information file, preparing the cosmetic product safety assessment, checking the product labelling, performing stability and compatibility tests, challenge testing and helping you prove the effects claimed for your cosmetic products.